Govine-Jarrett/speed_tracker/README.md

 The company requires us to do a speed test 30 minutes before our shift starts, so I decided after the first month of doing this speed test manually.

-Why not use a create a python script to do it?
+I asked my self why not create a python script to automate it?

-The plan was to use a <a href="https://en.wikipedia.org/wiki/Raspberry_Pi#:~:text=The%20Raspberry%20Pi%204%20Model,HDMI%20(HDMI%20Type%20D)%20ports">Raspberry Pi</a> which would be connected to modem via ethernet.
+The plan was to use a <a href="https://en.wikipedia.org/wiki/Raspberry_Pi#:~:text=The%20Raspberry%20Pi%204%20Model,HDMI%20(HDMI%20Type%20D)%20ports">Raspberry Pi</a> which would be connected to the modem via ethernet.
-Then I would create a schedule for the script to run in the background every hour and it would send me an email if the upload and download speed is be low a pre-define limits.</p>
+Then I would create a schedule for the script, which would run in the background every hour tracking the internet speed, then email if the upload and download speed is be low a pre-define limits.</p>

 </body>